stackstate-lab/stackstate-etl/index.md

 ### Evaluation Context

-Python expressions or code snippets always have access to the following objects in the context,
+StackState ETL makes available handy open-source libraies to help you with your transformations when using Python expressions or code snippets.
+The context always has the following builtins available,

 | Name              | Type                                                               | Description                                                       |
 |-------------------|--------------------------------------------------------------------|-------------------------------------------------------------------|